Skip to main content

 Can I add a crossfade between edits I create?

-Resound automatically applies a tiny crossfade between each edit you create when you export, whether that is a manual edit you make or an edit that Resound detected and you marked as "cut."
+Resound automatically adds a tiny crossfade between each edit you create when you export, whether that is a manual edit you make or an edit that Resound detected and you marked as "cut."
+You cannot add your own crossfades into Resound, but under the hood Resound will automatically add a tiny crossfade between each edit.

 This automatic crossfade ensures that your edits sound smooth, however, there are still some situations where even the best crossfade will not make a smooth-sounding edit.
 If you have a lot of background noise or reverb in your recording then it can be much harder to make smooth edits, so we recommend double-checking how your work sounds as you go through the editing process.